 - Creating calculated controls on forms and reports

-- Creating calculated fields in tables and queries
+- Creating calculated fields in queries

 - Serving as criteria in queries

 - Validating data being entered into a field, or into a control on a form

 You can use either an Access expression or an Excel formula to calculate numeric or date/time values by using mathematical operators.
 For example, to calculate a discounted price for a customer, you can use the Excel formula =C2*(1-D2) or the Access expression = [Unit Price]*(1-[Discount]).